Think you might qualify? We strongly encourage all families to consider, review & complete the Free & Reduced Meal Survey.

 *DOES NOT include student fees such as class dues, etc.

-This federally funded free school meal program is no longer available beginning the 2022-2023 school year.
-This means all families will need to carry a positive balance in their student's school meal account when school begins in August.
+All families will need to carry a positive balance in their student's school meal account when school begins in August.

 WHO CAN GET FREE OR REDUCED PRICE MEALS?